AaronHongyangLiu/c391f16a2_ARNETT_LIU/readme.txt

         ```
         ./a.out <database file> <x1> <y1> <x2> <y2> <POI class name>
         ```
-     where x1 and y1 are the top left coordinates and x2, y2 are the bottom right coordinates of a rectangle
+     Where x1 and y1 are the top left coordinates and x2, y2 are the bottom right coordinates of a rectangle.
+     We assume that the objects must be fully contained by the bounding rectangle specs given.

 Q5